Debt Snowball Spreadsheet Template + Guide (Debt Free 2023)

 The first method we will look into is the debt snowball variation.
 This method is for those with similar debt balances in their snowball but very different interest rates.
 Now to see it in action, Assume the following is your debt snowball strategy.

-• Your First credit card is $1000 at 12% interest
+• Your first credit card is $1000 at 12% interest

 • The second credit card is $9,000 at 9% interest